dtanner/dantanner/content/post/i-use-spring-and-now-i-have-two-problems.md

 # email rant
-what is the most touted feature of spring? the inversion of control. what was the bug selling point? it enabled you to separate concerns, and let you unit test your code.  what was the configuration language? xml what happened to xml? it fell out of favor due to its verbosity, replaced by annotations. but with annotations, you don't unit test your code any more....
+what is the most touted feature of spring? the inversion of control. what was the big selling point? it enabled you to separate concerns, and let you unit test your code.  what was the configuration language? xml what happened to xml? it fell out of favor due to its verbosity, replaced by annotations. but with annotations, you don't unit test your code any more....